10 Engaging March Social Media Post Ideas for Veterinary Hospitals

 8. Blind Taste Test

-Take three of the most common toxic or poisonous food items to pets, but safe for humans to eat.
+Take three of the most common toxic or poisonous food items for pets, but they are safe for humans.
 Turn on your camera and ask some of your team members to do a blind taste test and share their answers.
-Then share how dangerous that item can be to pets if ingested.
-You could break this video up into short clips for individual Reels or Tik Toks and focus on one food at a time to make your content stretch and easy for your audience to consume.
+Then, share how dangerous that item can be to pets if ingested.
+You could break this video into short clips for individual Reels or TikTok and focus on one food at a time to make your content stretch and easy for your audience to consume.

 9. Real Patient Story

-If you've had a patient come in that has ingested a poison, you have an opportunity to help educate other pet owners.
-With the owner's permission, share what happened, how the patient is recovering, and what your followers should learn without shaming the pet owner.
-Remember, use a story with a happy ending, unless your client is ok sharing their story otherwise.
 If you don't have photos of the patient through the hospitalization, take a photo of the pet currently and share their survivor story.
-You could even turn this into a documentary for Instagram Stories, Reels, or Tik Tok if you want to venture out to more video content.
+You could even turn this into a documentary for Instagram Stories, Reels, or TikTok if you want to venture out to more video content.

 10. Create a Handy Resource Guide